atnpgo/NeoGutenberg/README.md

 ### Features

-* Work with markdown instead of HTML like other ebbok generation tools.
+* Work with markdown instead of HTML like other ebook generation tools.
 * Outputs to ePub and mobi
+* Add a custom style to your books using scss
 * More coming soon...